History of Libya under Muammar Gaddafi: Assertion of Gaddafi's control

 From the start, RCC spokesmen had indicated a serious intent to bring the "defunct regime" to account.
-In 1971 and 1972, more than 200 former government officials (including seven prime ministers and numerous cabinet ministers), as well as former King Idris and members of the royal family, were brought to the Libyan People's Court to be tried on charges of treason and corruption.
+In 1971 and 1972, more than 200 former government officials (including seven prime ministers and a number of cabinet ministers), as well as former King Idris and members of the royal family, were brought to the Libyan People's Court to be tried on charges of treason and corruption.

 Many, who lived in exile (including Idris), were tried in absentia.
 Although a large percentage of those charged were acquitted, sentences of up to fifteen years in prison and heavy fines were imposed on others.
 Five death sentences, all but one of them in absentia, were pronounced; among them, one against Idris.
 Former Queen Fatima and former Crown Prince Hasan were sentenced to five and three years in prison, respectively.

 Meanwhile, Gaddafi and the RCC had disbanded the Senussi order and officially downgraded its historical role in achieving Libya's independence.
 He also declared regional and tribal issues to be "obstructions" in the path of social advancement and Arab unity, dismissing traditional leaders and drawing administrative boundaries across tribal groupings.

 The Free Officers Movement was renamed "Arab Socialist Union" (ASU) in 1971 (modeled after Egypt's Arab Socialist Union), while also becoming the sole legal party in Gaddafi's Libya.
 It acted as a "vehicle of national expression", purporting to "raise the political consciousness of Libyans" and to "aid the RCC in formulating public policy through debate in open forums".
 Trade unions were incorporated into the ASU and strikes outlawed.
 The press, already subject to censorship, was officially conscripted in 1972 as an agent of the revolution.
 Italians (and what remained of the Jewish community) were expelled from the country, their property confiscated in October 1970.

-In 1972, Libya joined the Federation of Arab Republics with Egypt and Syria; the previously-intended union of pan-Arabic states, never coming to fruition, went effectively dormant after 1973.
+In 1972, Libya joined the Federation of Arab Republics with Egypt and Syria; the previously intended union of pan-Arabic states, never coming to fruition, went effectively dormant after 1973.

-As months passed, Gaddafi, caught up in his apocalyptic visions of revolutionary Pan-Arabism and Islam (both locked in mortal struggle with what he termed the "encircling, demonic forces of reaction, imperialism, and Zionism"), increasingly devoted attention to international rather than internal affairs.
+As months passed, Gaddafi, caught up in his visions of revolutionary Pan-Arabism and Islam (both locked in mortal struggle with what he termed the "encircling, demonic forces of reaction, imperialism, and Zionism"), increasingly devoted attention to international rather than internal affairs.
 As a result, routine administrative tasks fell to Major Jallud, who became prime minister in place of Gaddafi, in 1972.
 Two years later, Jallud assumed Gaddafi's remaining administrative and protocol duties to allow Gaddafi to devote his time to revolutionary theorizing.
 Gaddafi remained commander-in-chief of the armed forces and effective head of state.
 The foreign press speculated about an eclipse of his authority and personality within the RCC, but Gaddafi soon dispelled such theories by his measures to restructure Libyan society.